Part 1: Aiming For Euphoria With ALA Chelation

 The 1979 Gigiena Truda paper by Leskova is the best journal article on the subject.
 Of course the more definitive proof is all the formerly mercury toxic people around who got that way using lipoic acid, including by now a few formerly autistic kids.
 Andy

 To be honest, I am not 100% sure what I “make of it”.
 The 1979 Gigiena Truda paper by Leskova is a Russian study based on rats so Cutler did have to extrapolate.
 I eventually landed here: If Cutler is correct about ALA chelating mercury out of the brain, that would be amazing!
-And if Cutler is not correct, ALA does chelate mercury from the body.
-I have plenty of mercury stored in my organs and fat cells that needs to be eliminated so following the protocol is still relevant in my healing journey.
-I also had a feeling that I would have to try the protocol to know how it affected me to validate what other formerly mercury toxic people felt so definitive about.
+And if Cutler is not correct, ALA does chelate mercury from the body I have plenty of mercury stored in my organs and fat cells.
+I also had a feeling that I would have to try the protocol to know how it affected me to validate what other formerly mercury toxic Cutler followers felt so definitive about.

 The AC ALA Chelation Protocol